 A Virtual Experience for Marketing Leaders.

-This course is approved for 8 continuing education units (CEU) for the Certified Professional Services Marketer (CPSM) Program.
+The 2020 virtual symposium was approved for 8 continuing education units (CEUs) for the Certified Professional Services Marketer (CPSM) Program.

 Wednesday, September 16, 2020

 Fighting for tomorrow: How to build a brand for the future that’s coming.

 Brian Collins is chief creative officer of COLLINS, an independent strategy and experience design company in San Francisco and New York City.
 In their work, they aim to mix imagination, craft, and technology to build brands that can’t be ignored.
 They were named by Forbes as one of the companies reshaping the future of brand building.